 What should I wear?

+Currently face masks are mandatory, unless you have an exemption from wearing them.
 There is no dress code...we are a relaxed and welcoming church.
 Please wear whatever you feel comfortable in.

 Where can I get information?